drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L02/slides.md

 'STRUCTURING EFFICIENT DATABASES / LEVERAGING LARGE AMOUNTS OF DATA EFFICIENTLY', # OLAP & Distributed Preprocessing will cover this.
 'NA',
 'PLEASE COVER IT ALL!
 THERE ARE DIFFERENT LEVELS OF EXPERIENCE IN THIS CLASS, AND WHILE IT MAY BE REDUNDANT FOR SOME, A GOOD NUMBER OF US WOULD ALSO BENEFIT FROM REFRESHES AND A SLIGHTLY SLOWER PACE', # Will do!
-'HOW TO EFFICIENTLY STORE IMAGES, VIDEOS? ', # Added to Today's lecture!
+'HOW TO EFFICIENTLY STORE IMAGES, VIDEOS? ', # Added to today's lecture!
 "I DON'T KNOW WHAT I DON'T KNOW :)", # Fair enough. :)
 'ONLINE LEARNING SOURCES - BLOGS, PODCASTS ETC', # I'll cite sources as we go.
 'ANYTHING!',